Everything we know about the Delphi murders and arrest of Richard Allen

-Delphi murders: Everything we know about deaths of Libby German and Abby Williams and arrest of Richard Allen
+What we know about the Delphi murders of Libby German and Abby Williams

 Teenagers Libby German and Abby Williams were murdered back in February 2017.
-On Friday, a man was finally arrested in connection to the case, reports Rachel Sharp
+More than five years on, Richard Allen is facing murder charges, reports Rachel Sharp

 It’s been more than five years since best friends Libby German, 14, and Abby Williams, 13, set off on a walk in their hometown of Delphi, Indiana – never to be seen alive again.